JoshisonGitHub/TypescriptProject/Learning Log.md

 * Goal 3: Create legible code with comments that any coder will understand
   * I would argue that we achieved this goal, as even though we did not add too many comments to our code, we did however segment the code nicely and made variable names and functions that are easy to understand.
 * Goal 4: Create a functional Website linked with a database
-  * We partially achieved this goal, as we created a functioning database, but the website does not respond to this database, so we fell short on linked the two together.
+  * We achieved this goal, as we created a functioning database, linked to a functional front end webpage.
 * Goal 5: Create a login system for the website
   * We fell short on this goal due to time constraints, although it would be possible to easily implement it in the future as the database was created with a login system in mind.